-The details of the plot against Mokhmad Abdurakhmanov were revealed by the alleged would-be assassin himself.
-Mokhmad’s brother, Chechen dissident Tumso Abdurakhmanov, has pointed to Chechnya head Ramzan Kadyrov’s cousin as the mastermind behind the plot.
+The details of the plot against Mohmad Abdurakhmanov were revealed by the alleged would-be assassin himself.
+Mohmad’s brother, Chechen dissident Tumso Abdurakhmanov, has pointed to Head of Chechnya Ramzan Kadyrov’s cousin as the mastermind behind the plot.

 An accomplice to the alleged assassination plot, Valid Dadakayev, has been arrested by German police.
 The German federal prosecutor's office is currently investigating the case.

-Mokhmad Abdurakhmanov, the target of the alleged plot is a native of Chechnya and resident of Germany.
-He is the brother of Tumso Abdurakhmanov is a well-known blogger with 330,000 subscribers to his YouTube channel.
+Mohmad Abdurakhmanov, the target of the alleged plot, is a native of Chechnya and resident of Germany.
+He is the brother of Tumso Abdurakhmanov, a well-known blogger with 330,000 subscribers to his YouTube channel.
 Tumso survived an attempted murder in February 2020 in Sweden, where he has political asylum.

 In March 2019, a year before Tumso’s attempted murder, the speaker of the Chechen parliament declared a blood feud against the blogger for insulting the memory of Akhmat Kadyrov, the father of Ramzan Kadyrov.